SOTIF-AVLab/SinD/Format.md

 - timestamp_ms:	The time corresponding to each data frame
 - agent_type: the specific class to which the vehicle belongs(car, truck, bus, motorcycle, bicycle, tricycle)
 - x	: The x position of the center of the vehicle bounding box in the ground coordinate system
-- y	: The x position of the center of the vehicle bounding box in the ground coordinate system
+- y	: The y position of the center of the vehicle bounding box in the ground coordinate system
 - vx: The component of the center's velocity in the x-direction
-- vy: The component of the center's velocity in the x-direction
+- vy: The component of the center's velocity in the y-direction
 - yaw_rad : the angle between the direction of the front longitudinal axis of the vehicle and the positive direction of the x-axis
 - heading_rad: the angle between the moving direction of the center of the vehicle bounding box and the positive x-axis
 - length: the length of the vehicle